hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-private-cloud-business-edition-apis.md

 1. Click the API card.

    ![](/img/workspace-small.png "Manage workspace")

-2. Click Create Credentials.
+1. Click Create Credentials.

    ![](/img/create_credentials.png "Click create credentials")

-3. Select the Service Manager you want to access.
+1. Select the Service Manager you want to access.

-4. Enter the Credential Name .
+1. Enter the Credential Name.

-5. Click the Create Credentials button to continue.
+1. Click the Create Credentials button to continue.
 The Credentials Created screen displays showing your credentials were successfully created.

-6. Copy the Client ID and the Client Secret to a safe and secure location.
+1. Copy the Client ID and the Client Secret to a safe and secure location.
 HPE GreenLake platform does not store your Client Secret.

-7. Select the Copy icon to save your information to your desktop.
+1. Select the Copy icon to save your information to your desktop.

-8. Click the Close button to continue.
+1. Click the Close button to continue.
 You are returned to the main API page, where you can now generate the access token using a sample code provided.

 Example code: